-Life will never be the same, or will it?
+Life will never be the same

 The world of Java development was shaken in 2019 when Oracle changed the licensing policy for JDK 8.
 As free public updates for Java 8 (still the most popular version amongst developers) were no longer provided, companies had to pay for commercial support or look for a substitution for Oracle Java.